Engaged Learning: Student Information

 - complete a reflective component that addresses the value of their work in relationship to their organization and its goals and partnerships.

-- Complete and submit the online Co-Curricular Service-Learning Proposal PRIOR to the beginning of the service-learning experience (students who begin the experience before seeking approval must see Dr. Peter Meidlinger, the Associate Vice President for Undergraduate Studies, for permission to apply for Engaged Learning credit).
+1. Complete and submit the online Co-Curricular Service-Learning Proposal PRIOR to the beginning of the service-learning experience (students who begin the experience before seeking approval must see the Director of the Core Curriculum for permission to apply for Engaged Learning credit).

-- Upon completion of the service-learning experience, complete the Online Reflection Form.
-This form is due by November 1st (for students registering for Engaged Learning in the Fall) or April 8th (for students registering in the Spring) unless students have made other arrangements.
+5. Upon completion of the service-learning experience, complete the Online Reflection Form.
+Be sure to provide your instructor with a copy of your reflection.
+The form is due by November 1st (for students registering for Engaged Learning in the Fall), April 8th (for students registering in the Spring), or August 1st (for students registering in the Summer) unless students have made other arrangements.

 What Co-Curricular Service-Learning Looks LikeWhen students collect trash out of an urban streambed, they provide a valuable volunteer service to the community.
 If students collect trash from an urban streambed, analyze their findings to determine the possible sources of pollution, and share the results with residents of the neighborhood, they are engaging in service-learning.
 Authentic service-learning experiences, while endlessly diverse, have some common characteristics: